History of patent law: Consolidation

 The earliest law required that a working model of each invention be submitted with the application.
 Patent applications were examined to determine if an inventor was entitled to the grant of a patent.
 The requirement for a working model was eventually dropped.
 In 1793, the law was revised so that patents were granted automatically upon submission of the description.
 A separate Patent Office was created in 1802.

 The patent laws were again revised in 1836, and the examination of patent applications was reinstituted.
 In 1870 Congress passed a law which mainly reorganized and reenacted existing law, but also made some important changes, such as giving the commissioner of patents the authority to draft rules and regulations for the Patent Office.

+By the end of the 19th century, codified patent laws were enacted in several Western countries, including England (1718), the United States (1790), France (1791), Russia (1814), and Germany (1877), as well as in India (1859) and in Japan (1885).
+Also, in order to allow the inventors to patent their inventions in foreign countries the Paris Convention for the Protection of Industrial Property was signed in 1883.